inimical023/rc_zoho/README.md

 ### Version 1.1.0 (Current)

+#### Bug Fixes
+- **Fixed logger initialization issue** when running scripts from the GUI:
+  - Added proper initialization of the global logger in main functions
+  - Improved error handling in the Unified Admin GUI
+  - Ensured scripts run from the correct working directory

 #### Missed Calls Script Improvements
 - **Fixed duplicate lead creation issue** with multiple layers of protection:
   - Added phone number normalization to standardize formats